christian-cleberg/cleberg.net/content/blog/2022-07-30-flac-to-opus.md

 +++
 date = 2022-07-30
-title = "Converting Music Files from FLAC to Opus" description = "A retrospective on how I recursively converting my FLAC file music library to OPUS with opusenc."
+title = "Recursive Command-Line FLAC to Opus Conversion" description = "A retrospective on how I recursively converting my FLAC file music library to OPUS with opusenc."
 +++